 Comparing things has a purpose, a definite usefulness in our lives.
-Like anything, however, it can be used in a helpful way or in a comparison1destructive one.
+Like anything, however, it can be used in a helpful way or in a destructive one.
 If we’re talking about comparing prices, or quality of an item when making a purchase, that’s helpful.
 When we start comparing our progress, growth and success to others, it can leave us with a complex that doesn’t serve us in any way, shape or form.

 I didn’t grow up with siblings, but that didn’t mean I was able to escape being compared to others.
 I was compared to cousins and schoolmates who were able to accomplish things that I couldn’t (or simply chose not to because I had no interest).
 Regardless of what the comparison was about, I always wondered why I wasn’t good enough just being me.
 Why did I need to be like someone else?
 Wasn’t I special enough?